Limiting Behavior of a Class of Hermitian-Yang-Mills Metrics, I: Introduction

 \section{Introduction}

-A Calabi-Yau manifold is a compact K\"ahler manifold with zero first Chern class and vanishing first Betti number.
-Yau's solution \cite{Yau78} to the Calabi Conjecture provides a unique Ricci-flat K\"ahler metric in each K\"ahler class of a Calabi-Yau manifold.
-Motivated by mirror symmetry and the SYZ conjecture \cite{SYZ}, Gross and Wilson \cite{Gr} initiated the study of the limiting behavior of Yau's Ricci-flat metrics in a large complex structure limit.
-They considered a general K3 surface that is a hyper-K\"ahler rotation of an elliptic K3 surface with 24 singular fibers, and showed that its Ricci-flat metrics converge (collapse) to a metric on the base $S^2$ with singularities on the discriminant locus of 24 points.
-Later, several other papers (cf. \cite{Wi,Zh,LYZ0,To,GTZ}) studied the same question.
+A Calabi-Yau manifold is a compact K\"ahler manifold with zero first Chern class.
+Yau's solution \cite{Yau78} to the Calabi conjecture provides a unique Ricci-flat K\"ahler metric in each K\"ahler class of a Calabi-Yau manifold.
+Motivated by mirror symmetry and the Strominger-Yau-Zaslow conjecture \cite{SYZ}, Gross and Wilson \cite{Gr} initiated the study of the limiting behavior of Yau's Ricci flat metrics in a large complex structure limit.
+They showed that a family of Ricci flat metrics on a general K3 surface, which is a hyper-K\"ahler rotation of an elliptic K3 surface with 24 singular fibers, converge (collapse) to a metric on the base $S^2$ with singularities on the discriminant locus of 24 points.
+Many other investigations of this topic have appeared in the literature \cite{Wi,Zh,LYZ0,To,RZ,GTZ}.

-In this paper, we will study the Hermitian-Yang-Mills (HYM for brevity) version of the above question.
+In this paper, we will study the Hermitian Yang-Mills (HYM for brevity) version of the above problem.
 Let $V$ be a slope stable holomorphic vector bundle over a compact K\"ahler manifold $X$ with a K\"ahler metric (form) $\omega$.
-By a theorem of Donaldson \cite{Do} and Uhlenbeck-Yau \cite{UY}, $V$ admits an irreducible HYM metric $H$, which is unique up to multiplicative constant.
-Suppose $X$ is a Calabi-Yau manifold with a family of K\"ahler metrics $\omega_\epsilon$ approaching a large K\"ahler metric limit, and suppose $V$ is slope stable with each $\omega_\epsilon$, then we obtain a family of HYM metrics $H_\epsilon$.
+According to the Donaldson-Uhlenbeck-Yau theorem \cite{Do,Do2,UY}, $V$ admits a unique irreducible HYM metric $H$ up to a positive multiplicative constant.
+Suppose that $X$ is a Calabi-Yau manifold with a family of K\"ahler metrics $\omega_\epsilon$ approaching a large K\"ahler metric limit, and assume that $V$ is slope stable with respect to each $\omega_\epsilon$.
+Then we obtain a family of HYM metrics $H_\epsilon$.